 - Too Much: obesity leading to diabetes

-- Too Little: inability to maintain water, balance.
+- Too Little: inability to maintain water and balance.
 Anorexia, fatigue, hair loss

 - Too Much: hypertension, heart conditions, constipation, seizures